Path of the Gods

 It felt like all the pieces were falling into place.
 But the situation was hitting my friend hard, and she was struggling with what was unfolding.
 The idea of getting into a car with a stranger made her uneasy.
 I felt the same concern she did, but something in me trusted how things were playing out.
 I tried to reassure her: if we couldn’t get a ride that night, we could find a place to stay and make our way back to Positano the next day.
 We might have to rebook our flights, but it wasn’t the end of the world.

 About twenty minutes later, the young man returned in a black Mercedes and quoted us a fair price to Positano.
 My friend was apprehensive, but this was the option presenting itself, and she agreed.
-The driver, in his early twenties, was warm and completely at ease.
+The driver, in his early twenties, was warm and easygoing.
 He spoke some English and within minutes my friend had relaxed and was chatting and laughing with him.
 We drove along the coast as the sun was setting, the day finally catching up to us.

 By the time we reached Positano, everything that had felt impossible hours earlier had resolved itself.
 We ended up at a restaurant the driver recommended, eating fresh pasta and burrata from a local farm.
 The lively and playful waitstaff took photos of us and with us.
 I looked at my friend across the table, then down at the food in front of me, unable to quite believe we’d just gone through all of that and now we were sitting here, eating food of the gods.